pulse-framework/pulse/README.md

 })
 ```

-## Data
+## Collection Namespace

-Pulse has the following "forward facing" data types for each collection
+Pulse has the following namespaces for each collection

 - Indexes (cached arrays of data based on the index of primary keys)
-- Data (custom data, like state)
+- Data (custom data, good for stuff related to a collection, but not part the main body of data like booleans and strings.)
 - Filters (like getters, these are cached data based on filter functions you define)
 - Actions (functions to do stuff)